 The creative industries and the technology industries will continue to be major drivers of growth in the UK and internationally and are essential for improving the quality of life.
-Ravensbourne aspires to develop the capabilities of young people from diverse backgrounds to meet the challenges and opportunities in these sectors and develop their ability to contribute to society.
-We will continue to do this and our ambitious plans to grow the university over the next five years remain undimmed.
+Ravensbourne aspires to develop the capabilities of people from diverse backgrounds to meet the challenges in these sectors and develop their ability to contribute to society.
+We continue to do this and remain committed to ambitious plans to grow the university over the next five years.